timescale/docs/timescaledb/overview/release-notes/index.md

 - Performance improvements for:
   - Inserts and common queries on Multi-node
-  - Continuous Aggregates by removing re-aggregation
+  - Continuous aggregates by removing re-aggregation
 - Custom origin's support in continuous aggregates with `time_bucket_ng`

 You can read more about our architecture and design for distributed hypertables